 This tutorial is meant to shed some light on using the WebParser measure in Rainmeter to retrieve information from a website for use in your skins.
 A lot of us have used WebParser to get RSS feeds or other data from websites, but often by using or tweaking existing code, and without really understanding how it works.

-WebParser is a plugin measure type in Rainmeter, that is used to connect to some resource, normally a web site on the internet, read the raw HTML output that the site returns, and parse information from that output to use in meters in your skin.
+WebParser is a measure that is used to connect to some resource, normally a web site on the internet, read the raw HTML output that the site returns, and parse information from that output to use in meters in your skin.